-In an online market which has crossed saturation point, the only way to make a significant impact on customers is to prove that a brand is a reliable source of pertinent information.
+In an online market that has crossed saturation point, the only way to make a significant impact on customers is to prove that a brand is a reliable source of pertinent information.

-Organizations can use long form content as a tool to enhance their credibility and earn respect of consumers.
+Organizations can use long-form content as a tool to enhance their credibility and earn the respect of consumers.
 This also results in greater returns from marketing campaigns.